apache/lucene-jira-archive/migration/README.md

 This also map all Jira username to GitHub account (or Jira full name, if the corresponding GitHub account is not available) if the account mapping is given in `mapping-data/account-map.csv` and `mapping-data/jira-users.csv`.

-Optionally, you can pass `--num_workers` option to specifiy the number of worker processes (the default value is `1`).
+Optionally, you can pass `--num-workers` option to specifiy the number of worker processes (the default value is `1`).

 ```
-(.venv) migration $ python src/jira2github_import.py --min 10500 --max 10510 --num_workers 2
+(.venv) migration $ python src/jira2github_import.py --min 10500 --max 10510 --num-workers 2
 [2022-07-16 09:32:42,288] INFO:jira2github_import: Converting Jira issues to GitHub issues in /mnt/hdd/repo/lucene-jira-archive/migration/github-import-data. num_workers=2
 [2022-07-16 09:32:48,286] INFO:jira2github_import: Done.